 Floodplain designations can be viewed online through the Sarpy County Internet Map Service.
-Please note that the information provided through this resource does not reflect any Letters of Map Amendment or Revision.
+Please note that the information provided through this resource may not reflect recently issued Letters of Map Amendment or Revision.
 If you believe that a Letter of Map Amendment or Revision has been issued please utilize the Planning Department's map information service.

 The Planning Department provides a map information service to assist citizens with determining their floodplain designation.
+It is important to know your flood risk.
 Our staff is dedicated to assisting you with your floodplain inquiries.
 If you wish to utilize our service, please fill out the Mayor's Hotline Floodplain Information form or contact the Planning Department at (402) 597-2077.
 Additional floodplain resources are available at the Sump Memorial Library.

 What is an elevation certificate?

 An elevation certificate is a detailed survey of an existing structure that shows whether a structure is above, at, or below the base flood elevation.
-The base flood elevation is the elevation indicated in the official floodplain study as the elevation of the one-hundred-year flood.
-Elevation certificates are required for lenders to determine if floodplain insurance is mandatory.
+The base flood elevation is the elevation indicated in the official Flood Insurance Study as the elevation of the one-hundred-year flood.
+Elevation certificates are required for lenders to determine if flood insurance is mandatory as well as the insurance premium.
 The Planning Department has copies of some elevation certificates available through our office.
-Please contact us at (402) 597-2077 to request copies.
+Please click here to view available elevation certificates or contact us at (402) 597-2077 to request copies.